pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/newcontributor/contributor_availability.rst

 You have to change also your status as away and contributor bug keyword as **AWAY**.

-If you are a developer and have packages, you should orphan_ or retire_ your packages that you could not maintain during this period.
+If you are a developer and have packages, you should orphan_ your packages that you could not maintain during this period.
+You may also get assistant to to retire_ your packages from related `component supervisor`_

+When ever your status is away your package can be updated and bugs can be fixed by an other package maintainer.

+When you return, you can take back your packages with assistance of related component supervisors.
+You can use devel_ or gelistirici_ mail list for it.

 Retired
 -------